vbacollective/riff/README.md

 ## What is Riff

 Riff is a single `.bas` module that brings real audio to any Microsoft Office VBA host.
-Load audio files from disk or directly from memory, synthesize waveforms, and apply a full studio DSP pipeline per voice, all in real time, with zero external dependencies and no configuration required.
+Load audio files from disk or directly from memory, synthesize waveforms, export buffers to WAV, and apply a full studio DSP pipeline per voice, all in real time, with zero external dependencies and no configuration required.

 It talks directly to WASAPI through hand-rolled COM vtable calls, decodes any format Windows supports through Media Foundation, and drives the audio callback through a runtime-compiled x86/x64 assembly thunk that fires independently of the VBA execution thread.